learn-co-curriculum/java-string-manipulation/README.md

   the ending index of the original `String`.
 This method returns a substring of the original `String` starting at the starting index and ending at the ending index.
-It should be noted that the ending index is **not** inclusive, so `greeting.substring(0,5)` will return only "Hello" and not the space after it.
+It should be noted that the ending index is **not** inclusive, so `greeting.substring(0,5)` will return only "HELLO" and not the space after it.

 ![string substring](https://curriculum-content.s3.amazonaws.com/6676/java-mod2-strings/string_substring.png)